 Drys turned to face her, walking backwards in order to do so.
 “You sound disappointed,” they teased.
 “Would you rather I’d really killed someone?”

 Maebhe opened her mouth to respond, but then her eyes widened.
 “Drys!”
-She gasped as Drys ran into a tree.
+She cried as Drys ran into a tree.

 Drys took a dazed step back, turning to look at the tree trunk in surprise.
 None of them had noticed it there seconds before.
 The tree trunk—the crooked, furry tree trunk—moved.
 It shifted several feet back, a cloven hoof bigger than Drys’ head striking the ground with a soft thud.
 The matching trunk beside it moved back as well.